duchesneaumathieu/radbm/docs/index.rst

 Rapid Access Database Benchmarks is a continually evolving package with the mission of evaluating the pros and cons of state-of-the-art approaches in the field of Search Data Structure Learning (SDSL).

-The main metric for evaluation is the Sequential Search Work Ratio (SSWR).
+The main metric for evaluation is the Total Work Ratio (TCR).

 .. toctree::
    :maxdepth: 2